FGI-GEOINFO/Baltic-Explorer/docs/ubuntu_install.md

 ## Download Baltic Explorer master

-Download and save Baltic Explorer master from GitHub.
+Download and unzip Baltic Explorer master from GitHub.

 ## Install GDAL Python dependencies
 *GDAL is not needed in the main Baltic Explorer system.
 It is included to enable adding, for example, analysis functionalities to the system.
 If you do not wish to install GDAL, in order not to get errors in the installation, you need to remove the import of "osgeo" from the views.py file.*